Schlitz Playhouse of Stars: Guest stars

 Guest stars included the child actress Beverly Washburn, later on The New Loretta Young Show, who appeared in "The Closed Door" (1953) and "One Left Over" (1957).

 Child actor Michael Winkelman, later of The Real McCoys, also appeared twice, as Joey Harlow in the 1955 episode "Fast Break" and as Jimmy Quinlin in the 1956 segment "Weapon of Courage."

 Phyllis Avery appeared six times, including the episodes "The Girl Who Scared Men Off" and "Bluebeard's Seventh Wife".

 Walter Coy appeared four times, including the role of Paul Hunter in "Fool Proof" in 1956.

 Rodolfo Hoyos, Jr., played Colonel Louis Coca in the episode "Little War at San Dede" (1954).

 Dayton Lummis appeared as editor Cartwright in "The Last Pilot Schooner" and as Arthur Healy in "Ambitious Cop" (both 1955).
 Tyler MacDuff made his television debut in the 1954 episode "At the Natchez Inn".

 Nora Marlowe played Katherine in "The Girl in the Grass" (1957), with fellow guest stars Ray Milland and Carolyn Jones.

 James Dean made a rare television appearance in "The Unlighted Road" in 1955.

 Gene Kelly made his television dramatic debut in "The Life You Save" in 1957.

 Others included Irene Dunne and Helen Hayes in "Not a Chance" (1951, the first episode); John Payne in "The Name is Bellingham" (1951); Rosalind Russell in "Never Wave at a WAC" (1951); Charlton Heston and June Lockhart in "One is a Lonely Number" (1951); Robert Preston and Margaret Sullavan in "The Nymph and the Lamp" (1951); John Payne and Coleen Gray in "Exit" (1951); Anthony Quinn in "Dark Fleece" (1951); Dan Duryea in "P.G."
 (1952); Vincent Price in "The Human Touch" (1952); Lillian Gish in "The Autobiography of Grandma Moses" (1952); Barbara Britton in "Say Hello to Pamela" (1952); Ann Harding, Lawrence Dobkin and Charles Cane in "Miracle in the Night"; Dolores del Río in "An Old Spanish Custom" (1957), etc. Most had multiple appearances throughout the series.

 Awards

-In 1958, Paul Monash won an Emmy Award for Best Teleplay Writing - One Hour or Less for the episode "The Lonely Wizard".
-In 1954, Billboard ranked it sixth-best filmed network dramatic series; it received 264 votes, compared to 826 votes for list-topping Ford Theater, but well ahead of the series at 10th place, Revlon Mirror Theater, which only got 35 votes.
+In 1958, Paul Monash won a 1957 Emmy Award for Best Teleplay Writing (Half-Hour or Less) for the episode "The Lonely Wizard".
+In 1954, Billboard ranked the program as sixth-best filmed network dramatic series; it received 264 votes, compared to 826 votes for list-topping Ford Theatre, but well ahead of the series at 10th place, The Revlon Mirror Theater, which only got 35 votes.

 Summer reruns

 Episodes of the series were rerun during the summer under several titles.
+In 1957, repeats aired as S.R.O.
+Playhouse.
 In 1958, repeats aired for two months as Adorn Playhouse.
 In 1960 and 1961, the summer reruns aired as Adventure Theater.